rstewa/Audibly/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a desktop audiobook player for Windows 10/11.
-It currently only supports playing `.M4B` files.
+It supports playing `.m4b` and `.mp3` files.
+It also supports audiobooks that consist of multiple files.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>